 An Object Instance is created by sending a CoAP POST to the corresponding path.
 The request includes the value to be written in the corresponding TLV or JSON format.

 An Object Instance is deleted by sending a CoAP DELETE to the corresponding path.

+Table 18: Operation to Method Mapping